TYM1114/gitpeek/README.md

 # Github web scraper
 This is simple web application using [Python flask](https://flask.palletsprojects.com/en/2.0.x/) and Scraping Library [Beautiful soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).
-This is created as a personal  hobby project to learn web scraping and flask.
+This is created as a personal  project to learn web scraping and flask.
 It gets github username and displays its details.

 ## Run Locally